Site icon View from La Vila

 Playa San Juan

-Line L1 then takes you along the huge Playa San Juan, a three kilometre long beach backed by a solid line of tourist high-rises.
+Line L1 then takes you along the huge Playa San Juan, a six kilometre long beach backed by a solid line of tourist high-rises.
 The tracks run right along the beachfront, so you get great views, but the L1 doesn’t stop here, so you can’t get off for a quick dip.

-The tram line runs along the huge 3 km Playa San Juan near Alicante
+The tram line runs along the huge 6 km Playa San Juan near Alicante

 If you do want spend more time in Playa San Juan, go a little further on to El Campello, change, and get the tram 3 back to Carrabiners or Costa Blanca stops.
 Or take Tram 3 from Luceros in the first place – it stops at all stations.
 You can then pick up tram L1 to Benidorm at El Campello when you’re done.
 Confused?
-See the tram map at the end of this post.
+See the tram map at the end of this post!

 El Campello